 For the Bees@Schools program to work, we collaborate with incredible teachers and students from many schools across Canada.
 Nest box construction and sample processing takes place at the Centre for Biodiversity Genomics at the University of Guelph.

 Step 1: Nest Box Construction

 Nest boxes were constructed using Dr. Scott MacIvor‘s design.
 Each nest box is made from a 30cm long piece of 10cm wide PVC pipe, capped on one end.
 The open end is cut at an angle to protect the cardboard tubes from rain.
 Inside the pipe are 30 cardboard tubes, 10 each of 3 different sizes.
 The different sizes can accommodate differently sized bees.
 You can find a video of the assembly process here.

-Making over 200 nest boxes is a huge job and could not have been done without the help of my many volunteers.
-Thank you to Sam, Emily, Sarah, Elaina, Phil, and Albert for the immense amounts of help and fun.
+Making over 200 nest boxes each year is a huge job and could not have been done without the help of many, many volunteers.
+Thank you to all our helpers over the years for the immense amounts of work and fun.